vinodkumarhs1962/skinspire_V2/Project_docs/Database setup and testing/SkinSpire Clinic HMS Database Management Guide v2.md

 ## 5. Alembic Migration Framework Integration

-SkinSpire HMS uses Alembic (via Flask-Migrate) as the database migration engine.
+Skinspire HMS uses Alembic (via Flask-Migrate) as the database migration engine.
 This section details our approach to using and extending this framework.

-### Alembic Architecture in SkinSpire HMS
+### Alembic Architecture in Skinspire HMS

 The migration system consists of these key components: